wo3kie/cxxDojo/README.md

 **exec.cpp**
 Implement a function to run shell commands and capture their output, including support for long-running processes.

+**exponential_smoothing.cpp**
+Implement a function to perform exponential smoothing average (EMA) on a given sequence using a specified alpha parameter.
+From [Wikipedia](https://en.wikipedia.org/wiki/Exponential_smoothing) the EMA is a technique for smoothing time series data using the exponential window function, where exponential functions are used to assign exponentially decreasing weights over time.

 **mean_squared_error.cpp**
 Implement a function to calculate mean squared error (MSE).
 From [Wikipedia](https://en.wikipedia.org/wiki/Mean_squared_error) MSE is the average squared difference between the estimated values and the true value.